Fergana Region: Literature

 From the 18th century onwards, science, literature, and art flourished in the Fergana Valley, particularly in Kokand.
 The formation of the Kokand khanate and its functioning as a centralized state allowed the formation of a unique literary environment in the territory of the khanate.
 During this period, such literary figures as Huvaydo, Shokhi, Akmal, Nizami, Hoqandi created.

 In the 19th century, the literature known as the "Kokand Literary Environment" flourished in the region.
 The organizer of this environment, Kokand khan Muhammad Said Amir Umarkhan (1787-1822) attracted about 100 artists to the palace and created material and spiritual conditions for their creativity.
 The khan himself wrote the "Devoni" of poems under the pseudonym Amir.

-It is known from history that Fergana was the birthplace of great scholars, like Ahmad Fergani, Burhaniddin Marginoni, poets and poetesses such as Muqimi, Furkat, Nodira, Uvaysi, and a number of scientists.
+It is known from history that Fergana was the birthplace of great scholars, like Ahmad Fergani, Burhaniddin Marginoni, poets such as Muqimi, Furkat, Nodira, Uvaysi, and a number of scientists.
 During the years of independence, the rich spiritual heritage left by these authors has been completely rediscovered, boosting spiritual and cultural life.

 Fergana literature, which is an integral part of Uzbek literature, flourished, especially during the years of independence.
 People's poets of Uzbekistan such as Ohunjon Hakimov, Anvar Obidjon, Ikbol Mirzo, Enakhon Siddikova, M. Ergasheva, Yuldosh Solijonov, Khudoiberdi Tukhtaboev, I. Mahmud, Bahodir Isa, Siddik Momin are constantly shaking the pen and creating images of our contemporaries in their works.